wistia/wistia-open-docs/_posts/responsive-design.md

     matchWidthToOtherElement();
     </script>

-The solutions above need to watch for size changes to match, which means there can be a half second delay before the video actually resizes.
+The previous solutions need to watch for size changes to match, which means there can be a half second delay before the video actually resizes.
 But the Player API has the advantage of resizing the video with no delay.

 ## What about playlists?